 Salary: Judges have the highest paying job in New Zealand, though pay varies and depends on the court they preside at.
 They typically earn between $323,000 and $473,000 (£171,614 and £251,315) a year.

 Entry Requirements: A Bachelors of Law (LLB) and the completion of a Professional Legal Studies course are essential.
-You'll also need a minimum of seven years’ experience as a solicitor and/or barrister.
+You'll also need a minimum of seven years’ experience as a practising lawyer.

 Would you consider emigrating to New Zealand to pursue a career in any of these highest paying jobs, or one not listed here?
 Perhaps you’ve already moved abroad for work and would like to share your experiences and advice?
-Join the conversation below and let us know!
+Either way, join the conversation below and let us know!

 Salary information is based on data compiled and published by Careers New Zealand, a New Zealand government website.
 New Zealand dollar – Pound Stirling conversions are based on rates from 5 May 2017.